Andrew Knizner Player Props: Cardinals vs. Cubs

 Andrew Knizner At The Plate

-- Knizner has six doubles, eight home runs and four walks while hitting .234.
+- Knizner is batting .237 with six doubles, eight home runs and four walks.

-- He has homered in seven games this season (17.5%), leaving the park in 6% of his chances at the plate.
+- He has hit a long ball in seven games this season (17.1%), homering in 5.9% of his plate appearances.

-- In 35.0% of his games this year, Knizner has picked up at least one RBI.
-In five of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Knizner has had at least one RBI in 34.1% of his games this season (14 of 41), with more than one RBI five times (12.2%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 15 of 40 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 36.6% of his games this year, with more than one run scored in 14.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.